AdobeDocs/audience-manager.en/help/using/features/profile-merge-rules/profile-link-use-case.md

 ![Profile merge rule setup](assets/merge-rules-internal3.png)

-## Personalization Use Case and Profile Merge Rule Configuration {#section_D0479113B03347A0976AEE8617E9CCCB}
+## Personalization Use Case and Profile Merge Rule Configuration {#personalization-use-case}

 Personalize the experience for authenticated audiences on-site and/or in-app based on activity across multiple devices.
 Segments can be composed of the following profiles: